samuelcasanova/jest-cucumber-app/README.md

 <!-- PROJECT LOGO -->
 <div align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Node.js_logo.svg/1280px-Node.js_logo.svg.png" alt="Logo" height="80">
-  <h3 align="center">Node project template</h3>
+  <h3 align="center">Jest Cucumber Sample Project</h3>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Node project template to bootstrap other solutions
+Node project to test how to use Jest with Cucumber with the jest-cucumber package

 ### Built With